Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 With HXML, it's possible to create a rich mobile UI in pure XML, without the need for client-side scripting.
 In fact, HXML doesn't even support scripting, meaning **all state and business logic remains in one place on the server**.

 ### Hyperview client
 The Hyperview client library exposes a [`Hyperview`](/docs/reference_hyperview_component) React Native component that can be added to the navigation of an existing React Native app.
 The most important prop passed to the `Hyperview` component is `entrypointUrl`.
 When the component mounts, it will make a request to the entrypoint URL, expecting HXML in the response.
 Once the client receives the response, the HXML gets rendered on the current screen.
-As described above, the HXML may contain behaviors that will result in navigations or updates to the current screen.
-The client handles these behaviors by making subsequent
+Behaviors in the HXML will result in navigations or updates to the current screen.
+The client handles these behaviors by making subsequent requests for new bits of HXML, and the cycle can continue indefinitely.

 In other words, think of the Hyperview client like a web browser, but for HXML.
 The entrypoint URL is like a hard-coded address in the toolbar, pointing at your homepage.
 The homepage contains links and forms that result in more requests for more HXML.
 The true power of the thin client becomes apparent when you realize that with a single entrypoint URL and server-driven layouts, there are endless possibilities to add and modify screens and interactions in your mobile app.